Samkth123/KTH-md/IT Risk.md

 		3. minimze technological debt
 2. Pain point "Scalability"

-##### FAIR (bra struktur)
-The key components of the FAIR model include:

-1. **Asset**: The resource or data that is being protected (e.g., information, systems).

-2. **Threat**: Any potential danger that could exploit a vulnerability (e.g., cyber attacks, natural disasters).

-3. **Vulnerability**: Weaknesses in an asset that can be exploited by threats (e.g., software flaws, configuration issues).

-4. **Event Frequency**: The estimated frequency of adverse events occurring (e.g., how often a specific threat might materialize).

-5. **Loss Magnitude**: The potential impact or financial loss associated with an adverse event (e.g., costs from data breaches, recovery expenses).

-6. **Risk**: The combination of event frequency and loss magnitude, representing the overall risk level.

-7. **Controls**: Measures in place to reduce vulnerabilities or mitigate the impact of threats (e.g., firewalls, encryption).

 Hey, thank u!
 I did have a case interview.
 It’s not as daunting as it sounds.
 For my case, they essentially give me a few pages to read.
 The case company had a few problems and I had to come up with solutions on how I would tackle them.
 The interviewer just wants to know how you think/logic.
 So be sure to explain like
 1. The problem e.g. the company is scaling and needs better centralization
 2. How you would solve it e.g. you want to implement a software